tsladecek/ksux/README.md

 ### the `op.path`

-This is a pretty cool thing.
-Similar to kustomize path, however you can target list item by names of child objects.
+This is the "bread and butter" of this package.
+Similar to kustomize path, however you **can** target list item by names of child objects.
 E.g. say you have a list of ports in a service:

 ```yaml
 apiVersion: v1